gabrielcc2/atdbSS2021/README.md

 <p align="center">
   <img src="http://dsail.csail.mit.edu/wp-content/uploads/2018/09/LearnedIndex.jpg?raw=true">

-Though your task will be inspired in the idea of Learned Index Structures, as depicted in the image from the original paper, this programming task represents a highly simplified approach.
+Though your task will be inspired by the idea of Learned Index Structures, as depicted in the image from the original paper, this programming task represents a highly simplified approach.

 Here is the reference for the original paper: Kraska, Tim, Alex Beutel, Ed H. Chi, Jeffrey Dean, and Neoklis Polyzotis.
 "The case for learned index structures."
 In Proceedings of the 2018 International Conference on Management of Data, pp. 489-504.
 ACM, 2018.